rwtaggart/rwtaggart.github.io/_posts/2025-04-20-website-tutorial.md

 <a id="markdown" />
 [**Markdown**](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github) is an easy-to-read, easy-to-write language for formatting plain text.
-The [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) GitHub documentation is a great place to get started if you are new to the markdown format!
+The [basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) GitHub documentation is a great place to get started if you are new to the markdown format!